mthomps4/eas-testing/docs/02-building-your-first-app.md

 #### Setup Push Notifications

 When Expo asks if you would like to enable Push Notifications go ahead and select Yes.
-We'll need to add `capabilities` via XCode later to have this fully functioning, but this adds the key to the AppStore.
+For iOS We'll need to add `capabilities` via XCode later to have this fully functioning, but this adds the key to the AppStore.
+For Android, we'll need to provision Firebase through Google's console (Assuming no 3rd party lib)

 #### SUCCESS